 Amounts for which a specified purpose has been stated, but are neither restricted nor committed.
 Assigned fund balances include amounts that are intended to be used for specific purposes.

-Only the District board of managers has the authority to assign and remove assignments of fund balance amounts for specified purposes.
+Only the Board has the authority to assign and remove assignments of fund balance amounts for specified purposes.

 Unassigned